lhelms2/howto_rtd/docs/source/quick_rst.rst

 Lists
 ------

-For guidelines on when to use bullet or numbered lists, see the *link* style guide.
+For guidelines on when to use bullet or numbered lists, see the :ref:`style`.

 .. _bullet: